 Guías y buenas prácticas

 Throughout the research process, there are many opportunities to apply Open Science principles.
-In this section, we provide a structured guide highlighting the most relevant aspects at each stage of the research process, helping you implement them in a simple and effective way.
+This section provides a structured guide to the most relevant practices at each stage of the research process, helping you apply them clearly and effectively.

 Pre-registration: Plan and Protect Your Research from the Start

 Pre-registration is the process of documenting your research plan before collecting data.
-It involves registering in advance the study hypotheses, methodology, inclusion/exclusion criteria, and the statistical analyses that will be conducted.
+It involves registering your hypotheses, methodology, inclusion and exclusion criteria, and planned statistical analyses in advance.

 Why pre-register your study?